 In response to the COVID-19 pandemic, we are investigating ATYR1923's potential as a treatment for COVID-19 patients with severe respiratory complications.
 The inflammatory lung injury related to COVID-19 may be similar to that of interstitial lung diseases.
-By targeting aberrant immune responses, we believe that ATYR1923's mechanism of action has substantial overlap with this disease pathology and are currently enrolling a Phase 2 clinical trial in COVID-19 patients with severe respiratory complications.
-Our Phase 2 clinical trial is a randomized, double blind, placebo-controlled study with ATYR1923 in 30 confirmed COVID-19 positive patients at up to 10 centers in the United States.
-Subject to successful clinical trial site initiation and patient enrollment, we expect data from this Phase 2 clinical trial in COVID-19 patients in the fourth quarter of this year.
+By targeting aberrant immune responses, we believe that ATYR1923's mechanism of action has substantial overlap with this disease pathology.
+Our Phase 2 clinical trial is a randomized, double blind, placebo-controlled study of ATYR1923 in hospitalized COVID-19 patients with severe respiratory complications who do not require mechanical ventilation.
+The trial is designed to evaluate the preliminary safety and efficacy of ATYR1923 as compared to placebo through the assessment of key clinical outcome measures.
+In October 2020, we completed enrollment in the Phase 2 clinical trial with a total of 32 patients exceeding the target enrollment of 30 patients.
+We expect to report topline data from this trial at the turn of the calendar year.

 In January 2020, we entered into a license with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of ATYR1923 for ILDs in Japan.
 Under the collaboration and license agreement with Kyorin (the Kyorin Agreement), Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILDs.
 We received an \$8.0 million upfront payment and we are eligible to receive an additional \$167.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
 Under the terms of the Kyorin Agreement, Kyorin will fund all research, development, regulatory, marketing and commercialization activities in Japan.
+In September 2020, Kyorin began dosing of its Phase 1 trial of ATYR1923 (known as KRP-R120 in Japan).
+The Phase 1 trial, which is being conducted and funded by Kyorin, is a placebo-controlled study to evaluate the safety, pharmacokinetics and immunogenicity of ATYR1923 in 32 healthy Japanese male volunteers.
+Assuming successful completion of the study, Kyorin would then be able to initiate patient trials in ILDs in Japan.

 In conjunction with our clinical development of ATYR1923, we have in parallel been advancing our discovery pipeline of NRP2 antibodies and tRNA synthetases.
-NRP2 is a receptor that plays a key role in lymphatic development and in regulating inflammatory responses.
-In many forms of cancer, high NRP2 expression is associated with worse outcomes.
+In November 2020, we declared an IND candidate in oncology from our NRP2 antibody program, ATYR2810.
+We intend to evaluate this fully humanized monoclonal antibody for the potential treatment of certain aggressive tumors where NRP2 is implicated.
+NRP2 expression is associated with worsened patient outcomes in many cancers.
+NRP2 is also a receptor that plays a key role in lymphatic development and in regulating inflammatory responses.
 NRP2 can interact with multiple ligands and coreceptors to influence their functional roles.
-We are actively investigating NRP2 receptor biology, both internally and in collaboration with key academic thought leaders, to identify new product candidates for a variety of disease settings, including cancer, inflammation, and lymphangiogenesis.
+We continue to actively investigate NRP2 receptor biology, both internally and in collaboration with key academic thought leaders, to identify new product candidates for a variety of disease settings, including cancer, inflammation, and lymphangiogenesis.

 In March 2020, our subsidiary, Pangu BioPharma Limited (Pangu BioPharma), together with the Hong Kong University of Science and Technology (HKUST) was awarded a grant of approximately \$750,000 to build a high-throughput platform for the development of bi-specific antibodies.
 The two-year project is being funded by the Hong Kong government's Innovation and Technology Commission under the Partnership Research Program (PRP).
 The PRP aims to support research and development projects undertaken by companies in collaboration with local universities and public research institutions.
 The grant will fund approximately 50% of the total estimated project cost, with our company contributing the remaining 50%.
-The research grant agreement between Pangu BioPharma, HKUST and the Government of the Hong Kong Special Administration was effective April 1, 2020.